volumetricformat/GitHub_Training/docs/02_getting_started.md

-## Getting Started With VFA Collaboration
+## Getting Started for VFA Collaboration
 Even if you have used GitHub in the past, we hope this information will provide a baseline understanding of how to use it to build better software!

 ### What is GitHub?